martinvks/masters-thesis-docker/README.md

 # Master Docker

-Source code for docker images used in master's thesis investigating the semantic gap in HTTP protocols.
+Source code for docker images used in master's thesis to investigate the semantic gap in HTTP protocols.
 ![Flowchart](./flowchart.svg)

 ## Frontend